Big Three (tennis): 2011–2013: Big Four dominance

 The 2011 season was dominated by Novak Djokovic.
-He won ten titles, including three majors (only the fifth man in the Open Era to do so) and five Masters titles (a then-record), enjoyed a 41-match winning streak (from the start of the season to his loss to Federer in the semifinals of the French Open), amassed a record amount in prize money, and ascended to the world No. 1 position for the first time in July.
-The season was described by many experts and former players as one of the best tennis seasons for a singles player seen in history, with Tennis Magazine describing it as the third-best tennis season ever, behind Federer's 2006 season, and Rod Laver's in 1969.
+He won ten titles, including three majors (only the fifth man in the Open Era to do so) and a then record five Masters titles, enjoyed a 41 matches winning streak, and ascended to the world No. 1 position for the first time after defeating Nadal in the 2011 Wimbledon final.
+Djokovic went 12–2 against Nadal, Federer and Murray during the season.
+His season was described by many experts and former players as one of the best tennis seasons for a singles player seen in history.
 Pete Sampras described it as "one of the best achievements in all of sport."

 Djokovic's dominance contributed to overall control by the Big Four.
 They all reached the semifinals at two of the year's Grand Slam events, and between them won every Masters tournament.
-Nadal was the clear world No. 2 behind Djokovic, winning the French Open and reaching both the Wimbledon and US Open finals (losing both to Djokovic).
+Nadal was the clear world No. 2 behind Djokovic, winning the 2011 French Open and reaching both the 2011 Wimbledon and 2011 US Open finals (losing both to Djokovic).
 Nadal ended the season with a 0–6 record against Djokovic, with every encounter between them at a final.

 By his standards, Federer had a weak season.
 He failed to win a Grand Slam title for the first time since 2002, losing to Nadal for the fourth time in a French Open final.
 He dropped to world No. 4 in November, the first time he had been ranked outside the top three since 2002.
-However, Federer rallied, winning his three final tournaments, including the ATP Finals, which secured an end-of-season ranking of world No. 3.
-Murray, meanwhile, made the semifinals of all four majors, with including a runner-up finish in the Australian Open final to Djokovic.
+However, Federer rallied, winning his three final tournaments, including the 2011 ATP Finals, which secured an end of season ranking of world No. 3.
+Murray, meanwhile, made the semifinals of all four majors, with a runner-up finish in the 2011 Australian Open final to Djokovic.
 Murray ended the year with two Masters titles for the fourth consecutive year, and five titles in total.